torocatala/alaya-fullstack-challenge/README.md

 # Alaya mern dev challenge

-## Before you start

-To complete the challenge, please fork the repository and work from there.
-Then send us your repo with read rights.

 ## Presentation

 In this project which is a MERN stack you can write and edit post blog.